boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

 #.
 Modify pyproject.toml file, line 7 and 9, with the corresponding toolkit name and description.

 #.
-Modify pyproject.toml file, line 57, with the corresponding toolkit name.
+Modify pyproject.toml file, line 58, with the corresponding toolkit name.

 #.
-Modify pyproject.toml file, from line 60 to 62, with the corresponding toolkit name.
+Modify pyproject.toml file, from line 61 to 63, with the corresponding toolkit name.

+#.
+Modify run_toolkit.py, from line 12 and 13, with the corresponding toolkit name.

+#.
+Modify backend/backend.py, from line 1 and 6, with the corresponding toolkit name.

+#.
+Modify backend/service.py, from line 3 and 5, with the corresponding toolkit name.

+#.
+Modify backend/common/backend_generic.py, from line 5 and 6, with the corresponding toolkit name.

+#.
+Modify backend/common/logger_handler.py, line 3, with the corresponding toolkit name.

+#.
+Modify backend/common/service_generic.py, from line 6 and 8, with the corresponding toolkit name.

+#.
+Modify backend/common/service_generic.py, from line 5 and 6, with the corresponding toolkit name.

+#.
+Modify frontend/frontend.py, from line 7 and 9, with the corresponding toolkit name.

+#.
+Modify frontend/frontend_toolkit.py, from line 3 and 5, with the corresponding toolkit name.

+#.
+Modify frontend/frontend_generic.py, line 11, with the corresponding toolkit name.

 Install default dependencies
 ----------------------------

-You can install in the virtual environment the basic packages to run a PyAEDT toolkit, like pyaedt or pyside6.
+You can install in the virtual environment the basic packages to run a PyAEDT toolkit, like pyaedt, flask or pyside6, the template toml file contains these dependencies and others needed for testing and documentation generation.

+Open the terminal console with the virtual environment activated:

 .. code:: bash